mobro-git/LEEP/README.md

 ## Getting Started:

 The data pipeline is managed via targets.
 The overall plan is listed in _targets.R.
-To run the project, from the console run: ```targets::tar_make()``` from the project working directory. (e.g., via opening the EMF37.Rproj file).
+To run the project, from the console run: ```targets::tar_make()``` from the project working directory. (e.g., via opening the LEEP.Rproj file).
 Final results are html and text in /outputs.

 TO run the project interactively:
 1) Load packages: ```source("packages.R")```